realA10001986/Dash-Gauges/README.md

 ##### &#9193; Slowly drain 'Primary' during TT

 For analog gauges only.
-This selects whether the meter should slowly move towards zero during a time travel, or jump to zero after the time travel.
+This selects whether the meter should slowly move towards zero during a time travel or jump to zero after the time travel.

 ##### &#9193; 'Percent Power' full percentage